Last Updated on August 26, 2022

 True demand forecasting involves your entire supply chain.
 Everyone has to share information that increases demand visibility.
 It’s a tough exercise, but when you can implement it, you have crystal clear numbers for your business in the near and mid-future.

 You will likely have to develop trust spanning your entire supply chain, meaning with other organizations.
 Once you do, operations run smoother for everyone.

-Effective demand forecasting is actually a part of Integrated Business Planning or Sales, Inventory, Operations Planning.
-Your inventory accuracy is one of three key performance indicators (KPI) that you’ll use to measure your planning effectiveness.
+Effective demand forecasting and demand planning is actually a part of Integrated Business Planning or Sales, Inventory, Operations Planning.
+Your inventory accuracy is one of three supply chain KPIs that you’ll use to measure your planning effectiveness.

 Your business’ bottom line depends on high forecasting accuracy.
 Unfortunately, customer demand is incredibly volatile, which can make forecasting difficult.

 Besides historical sales data, you’ll need to incorporate:

 - Consumer research

 - Resource and capacity planning

 - Possible economic, political, or social factors

 Many businesses struggle to keep accurate historical data, especially when they use an omnichannel sales strategy.